ARTLEST/ARTLEST/README.md

 Personal hobby ? - maybe,
 Ego booster - definately,

-This code will change any music to a visual format to be used for the sequel game that will be developed by me in collab with my partner.
-Stay tuned for updates on the next big thing.
 <!---
 ARTLEST/ARTLEST is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.